sohoffice/swagger-down/src/test/resources/fixtures/test_no_schema_standard.md

 # API Documentation

-Schema title
+No schema

-Single API description
+No schema description

 #### Info